irmen/Pyro4/docs/source/tipstricks.rst

 Communicating annotations with Pyro is done via a normal dictionary of chunk id -> data bytes.
 Pyro will take care of encoding this dictionary into the wire message and extracting it out of a response message.

-*Customizing annotations:*
+*Custom user annotations:*

 You can add your own annotations to messages.
-For server code, you do this by making a subclass of the Daemon and override the :py:meth:`Pyro4.core.Daemon.annotations` method.
-This method is called by Pyro to get the custom user annotations dict that should be added to response messages.
+For server code, you do this by setting the ``response_annotations`` property of the :py:data:`Pyro4.current_context` in your Pyro object, right before returning the regular response value.
+Pyro will add the annotations dict to the response message.
 In client code, you can set the ``annotations`` property of the :py:data:`Pyro4.current_context` object right before the proxy method call.
 Pyro will then add that annotations dict to the request message.

-Before Pyro 4.56, the older method for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroAnnotations`.
+The older method to to this (before Pyro 4.56) was to create a subclass of ``Proxy`` or ``Daemon`` and override the methods :py:meth:`Pyro4.core.Proxy._pyroAnnotations` or :py:meth:`Pyro4.core.Daemon.annotations` respectively.
-This method should return the custom annotations dict that should be added to request messages.
+These methods should return the custom annotations dict that should be added to request/response messages.
+This is still possible to not break older code.

 *Reacting on annotations:*